apple patient

 Release and price

-The Apple Watch Ultra 4 is expected in September 2026, alongside the Apple Watch Series 12, the iPhone 18 Pro, and the iPhone Fold.
-Pre-orders are likely to begin shortly after the keynote.
+The Apple Watch Ultra 4 is expected in September 2026, alongside the Apple Watch Series 12, the iPhone 18 Pro, and the iPhone Ultra.
+Bloomberg reporter Mark Gurman recently confirmed that the watch is a key part of Apple's fall release schedule - a sign that Apple is unlikely to skip a year for the Ultra line this time, unlike in 2024, when only a new color variant was released.
+Pre-orders are expected to begin shortly after the keynote.

 Apple Watch Ultra 4: Who should wait?

-Owners of an Ultra 2 or Ultra 1 will find the Ultra 4 to be a noticeably different product for the first time: thinner, with more sensors and a new chip.
-Market observers, according to Digitimes, expect the redesign to increase shipments by 20 to 30 percent compared to the previous year – a clear indication that buyers of the early Ultra generations now see a compelling reason to upgrade.
-This makes the Ultra 4 the most attractive upgrade yet within the Ultra series.
+Anyone who owns an Ultra 2 or Ultra 1 will get a noticeably different product with the Ultra 4: thinner, with more sensors and a new chip.
+For the first Ultra of 2022, there's an additional compelling software argument: it won't receive watchOS 27, as Apple has limited compatibility this year to the Ultra 2 and newer models.
+Market observers, according to Digitimes, expect the redesign to increase shipments by 20 to 30 percent compared to the previous year – a clear indication that buyers of earlier Ultra generations now see a compelling reason to upgrade.
+This makes the Ultra 4 the most attractive upgrade in the Ultra lineup to date.

 Those who already own an Ultra 3 will find fewer reasons to switch – the S10 chip and current sensors are still powerful.
 Unless, of course, the thinner design or the improved health sensors meet a personal need.